zemogle/microbit-gateway/README.md

 In the src/for_microbit folder are some zip files, you need:

 ```
-microbit-demo-python.hex.zip
-microbit-gateway-python.hex.zip
+demo-python.hex.zip
+gateway-python.hex.zip
 ```

-Unzip these, flash microbit-gateway-python.hex onto a gateway micro:bit, and flash microbit-demo-python.hex onto a number of other micro:bits
+- Unzip these, flash `gateway-python.hex` onto a gateway micro:bit,
+and flash `demo-python.hex` onto a number of other micro:bits

-Power all the demo micro:bits from batteries.
+- Power all the demo micro:bits from batteries.

-Plug the gateway micro:bit into your computer via the USB lead
+- Plug the gateway micro:bit into your computer via the USB lead

-run the gateway.py python program (in Python2, note no Python 3 support yet)
+- run the gateway.py python program (in Python2, note no Python 3 support yet)

 It will ask you to unplug your micro:bit, press ENTER, then plug it in and press ENTER again.
-Finally it will show you the port name of the discovered micro:bit and ask you if you want to remember it - press Y then enter.
+Finally it will show you the port name of the discovered micro:bit and ask you if you want to remember it - press `Y` then enter.

 The demo program is now running.